Our verdict

 Enjoy plush cushioning with the Nike LeBron 20

-Our lab tests totally confirm the reviewers' sentiments.
+Our lab tests totally confirm our sentiments.
 Having measured the shoe's foam in the heel with a durometer, we can state that the Lebron 20 is 7% softer than the average.
 It is not a marshmallow by any means but it is softer than the Cosmic Unity 2, for instance.

 There's a lot of energy return